Hazardous Waste Reporting

 Idaho's Hazardous Waste Management Act of 1983 (Idaho Code §39-44) requires large and small quantity generators of hazardous waste in the state to report to DEQ by January 31 of each year on the types and quantities of hazardous wastes generated, shipped for treatment and disposal, and remaining in storage, and whether the hazardous wastes generated will be disposed of or treated in Idaho or out of state.
 In addition, operators of hazardous waste disposal facilities are required to report annually on the types and quantities of wastes received that were generated in Idaho or out of state.

 EPA requires large quantity hazardous waste generators and treatment, storage, and disposal facilities to report biennially on the quantities, type, and management of hazardous wastes generated and received from off site.

 - Biennial Hazardous Waste Report Form and Instructions (EPA Form 8700-13A/B)

 2018 Hazardous Waste Report

 DEQ compiles the information reported and submits an annual waste management report to the governor and legislature.
-The most recent report, for calendar year 2016, shows that the overall volume of hazardous waste generated in Idaho increased by 69% last year, from 7,970 tons in 2015 to 13,531 tons in 2016.
+The most recent report, for calendar year 2017, shows that the overall volume of hazardous waste generated in Idaho decreased by 35% last year, from 13,531 tons in 2016 to 8,743 tons in 2017.

 This year, the combined overall decrease occurred due to decreases in the other waste, TSD waste, characteristic waste, and solvent waste categories, which indicates that hazardous waste generated during the regular, ongoing processes throughout the state has remained fairly comparable to the previous years’ generation and suggests that waste minimization efforts continue to be successful.